 As soon as I had realized that, I started to turn my life around and set it free from that mundane, workaday routine.
 The new, office-free lifestyle has been nothing short of a roller-coaster ride.
 But there’s so much more to it.

 Traveling has also helped me to re-establish the inner harmony that once existed between me and the universe but I had near lost it.
 My life once again makes sense and feels fulfilling and that is something no money in the world can buy.
-But then something happened that I was not ready for.
+But I’m also a realist.

 World is Not Always Rose-Colored

-It almost seems as if there was an unwritten rule than if you’re a traveller, you only write about positive experiences and disregard, or diminish the bad ones.
-As if by travelling the world you took upon yourself an obligation to get over the falsehood and mistreatment people of some countries would greet you with and only focused on describing the beauty of places these countries have to offer.
-As if by being a travel blogger, you owned every country and every person encountered a positive write up on your blog because travelers who escaped the rat race should be so enlightened that disclosing the harsh truth was unethical.
+Traveling experiences are for the most part amazing, and absolutely worth it.
+However, I noticed that there seems this unwritten rule than if you’re a traveller, you only write about positive experiences and disregard, or diminish the bad ones.
+As if by travelling the world you take upon yourself an obligation to only see the world through the rose colored lens; as if by being a travel blogger, you owed every country and every person encountered a positive write up on your blog because travelers who escaped the rat race should be so enlightened, that disclosing the harsh truth was unethical.